ricky-lv426/emissions-tracking-demo/README.md

 Second for the same demo code, but turning off output to stdout and compiling the C/C++ and Fortran code with compiler optimisation flags enabled.

 ![alt text](plots/emissions_no_print_optimised.png)

+The data for the above plots were generated on Apple M1 MacBook Pro with 8GB of RAM, using the Gfortran version 14.1.0 and Apple clang version 15.0.0.